Charitable event will support Catholic Charities’ shelters

 Donated items must be new.
 Preferred items include large diapers (size 3 and up), baby wipes, body wash, lotion, Kleenex, soap, deodorant, new clothing, duffel and tote bags, new car seats, alarm clocks, batteries, cleaning supplies, school supplies and other essentials for adults and youth.

-Wichita Mayor Carl Brewer, who is scheduled to arrive at the event at 10:30 a.m., asked residents to support the MYC and families in need.
+City Council members are scheduled to attend including Mayor Carl Brewer, who is scheduled to arrive at the event at 10:30 a.m.
+The Mayor asked residents to support the MYC and families in need.

 “This is a tremendous community service opportunity for students who participate in the Mayor’s Youth Council,” Brewer said.
 “They are helping families and other young people in need in a direct way.
 Please donate your time and gifts to this event.”